 In 2000, measles was declared eliminated in the United States.
 Since that time though, the annual number of cases in the United States has increased.
 This increase is due to a combination of factors.
 Measles remains prevalent in other parts of the world and travelers with measles can bring the disease to the US.
 People who are unvaccinated comprise most US measles cases and are the most susceptible to the virus.

 Measles cases must be treated in isolated environments within a hospital setting.

 It’s important to be aware of how contagious measles is.
 It is spread by infectious droplets that are released into the air from coughing and sneezing and can live in the air for up to two hours.
 Nine out of ten non-immune people with close contact with the virus will contract measles.

 There are many complications that come from the measles virus.
 Common complications include diarrhoea, otitis media, bronchopneumonia and laryngotracheobronchitis.
 More serious complications include acute encephalitis resulting in permanent brain damage, respiratory and neurological complications resulting in death and subacute sclerosing panencephalitis, which is a fatal degenerative disease of the central nervous system.
-These more serious complications are more likely to happen to infants over the age of 5, adults under the age of 20, pregnant women and people with compromised immune systems.
+These more serious complications are more likely to happen to infants younger than the age of 5, adults over the age of 20, pregnant women and people with compromised immune systems.

 There is no specific cure for measles and medical care is necessary to help relieve symptoms such as bacterial infections.
 Patient isolation is imperative as it will help prevent the virus from spreading to susceptible individuals.